-Which is why the fastest cloud storage is very important as well.
+This is why the fastest cloud storage is very important as well.

-And as cool as the cloud gaming idea sounds, there’s been a high-surge of many companies bringing the service to market too quickly.
+And as cool as the cloud gaming idea sounds, there’s been a high surge of many companies bringing the service to market too quickly.

 As a result, many services present common problems such as high-input lagging, low compression grade video, unoptimized hardware, and specific system requirements.

-Because of this rush to push these cloud gaming services to cater to the public needs, a fully-featured cloud-gaming platform is still not out yet.
+Because of this rush to push these cloud gaming services to cater to the public needs, a fully featured cloud gaming platform is still not out yet.

 Platforms such as Shadow or PlayStation Now still struggle to deliver a consistent experience.

 Don’t get me wrong here – there are a lot of excellent cloud gaming services out there, but they do not offer fully-featured traits that do not bring the ‘wow’ factor into the whole concept.